-Project Citizen is an inquiry-based student action program developed by the Center for Civic Education over 30 years ago.
-Since then, every year thousands of students around the country research and collaborate together to develop new policy around issues that are important to them in their communities.
-Using proven student engagement methods, Project Citizen can transform civic engagement for all types of learners.
+Community Action Projects is an inquiry-based student action program adapted by the Classroom Law Project from Project Citizen, which was developed by the Center for Civic Education over 30 years ago.
+Since then, every year thousands of students around the country research and collaborate to develop new policy around issues that are important to them in their communities.
+Using proven student engagement methods, Community Action Projects can transform civic engagement for all types of learners.